 Understanding that we have many different selves inside can free us to creatively balance ourselves.
 Our multiplicity, once harmonized and accepted, makes us into one whole, integrated Self that can function with aliveness, integrity and love.
 Each part, when its strengths are recognized, can be a star in our daily life when outer circumstances require its unique gifts and skills to come forward.

 All of our personality parts are a valuable part of our inner ecosystem and they all want to play constructive inner roles.
 Problems arise when our inner aspects are forced into extreme roles, influenced by trauma/abuse, shaming, repression, rejection, disapproval or challenges in our outer family system.
-Outer stress can activate our inner parts in extreme ways as well.
+Outer stress can activate our inner parts in extreme ways.

 Most of us silently struggle with what we might call our "inner demons".
 We might secretly fear that we are crazy when the various repressed emotional parts of ourselves become activated.
 Sometimes our forbidden needs, pain, feelings and desires leak out, and we can be surprised and shocked by our behavior.
 It is common to hear people say after they do or say something extreme, "I just wasn't myself."